Skip to main content

 Perspectives

 People are fleeing humanitarian crisis in their home countries only to be barred from asylum by hundreds of miles of barbed wire and red tape.
-The FSPA Encuentro@theBorder Team is missioned to honor the sacredness and dignity of these people, to call for
+FSPA honors the sacredness and dignity of these people, to call for comprehensive immigration reform and to join in the work of others to enact change.
+Storytelling is a powerful tool; here are three we hope contribute to social change.

 Ronnate Asirwatham, government relations director and lead lobbyist on immigration for NETWORK Lobby for Catholic Social Justice, was a guest at the September 2022 FSPA Encuentro@TheBorder presentation.
-Ronnate updated attendees on her Immigration 101 series.
-She provided information on how the midterm election will impact immigration.

 How can we show compassion without borders and love without boundaries?
 What does it take to navigate legal systems to become a citizen of a different country?
 What are the root causes of inequity for those who migrate?
 Watch this episode of Exploring Intersections featuring a conversation about migration.